wiilki/my-personal-portfolio-wk/README.md

 - What problem does it solve?
 - What did you learn?

 I created this project to display my portfolio in my own unique way.
-I wanted to use my knowledge of flexbox, media queries and other CSS variables to showcase my previous projects.
+I wanted to use my knowledge of flexbox, media queries and various other CSS variables to showcase my previous projects.

 ## Table of Contents (Optional)